deviant01/glpi_backup/README.md

 glpi_backup
 ===========

+GLPI Backups Plugin

-Adjustments on the Backups plugin to work in future versions of GLPI ad pt_BR translation
+* Adjustments to work with future versions of GLPI
+* pt_BR translation

+Tested in 0.84.